electronick1/stairs_examples/hacker_news/README.markdown

 `python manager.py producer:process hacker_news.read_google_big_table_parallel`

-Both producers control queue size, and prevent memory overflow.
+Both producers - control queue size and prevent memory overflow.

-**Now** when start reading process in the same time you can start data processing, for this just run:
+**Now** when reading process had started in the same time you can start data processing, for this just run:

 `python manager.py pipelines:run`

 It will start reading queue based on defined pipeline [here]()

-As you can see in [cleanup_and_save_localy](function) pipeline got multiple vars and:
+As you can see in [cleanup_and_save_localy](https://github.com/electronick1/stairs_examples/blob/master/hacker_news/hacker_news/pipelines.py#L13) pipeline got multiple vars and:
 - combine them to one DataFrame
 - assign "Cleanup" flow, which will process text info